Crete's Culinary Sanctuaries donates tickets to National Public Radio

 and produced.
 Then we show them how to prepare it.
 When you dine in the villages, the only

-in Crete holds something new...Because Crete is blessed with a long, dry cultivation season, the
+season in Crete holds something new...Because Crete is blessed with a long, dry cultivation

-produce has a chance to develop intense flavor and color.
-Our organic gardens offer an incredible
+season, the produce has a chance to develop intense flavor and color.
+Our organic gardens

 CL: When did you start cooking?